Corvan/ansible-iocage-test/README.md

 Vagrant
 --------
 Because not everybody has got a FreeBSd at hand, this project comes with a vagrant box definition file based on VirtualBox.
-Got to [the vagrant website](https://www.vagrantup.com/) and download vagrant; install it afterwards
+Go to [the vagrant website](https://www.vagrantup.com/) and download vagrant; install it afterwards